Vallow-Daybell murders: Chad Daybell

-Chad Guy Daybell was born on August 11, 1968, in Provo, Utah, to a Mormon family and grew up in the neighboring city of Springville.
-He was accepted and enrolled at Brigham Young University (BYU) after high school.
-One year into college, he applied to be a missionary, for which he spent two years in New Jersey.
-He then resumed his studies and graduated from BYU with a B.A. in journalism.
+Chad Daybell was born on August 11, 1968, in Provo, Utah, to a Mormon family and grew up in the neighboring city of Springville.
+He received a B.A. in journalism from Brigham Young University.
 Chad married Tamara "Tammy" Douglas on March 9, 1990; they had five children.

 Chad worked for a time as a copy editor for the Ogden Standard-Examiner.
 At various times during and after his studies, he supported himself by working as a gravedigger, then as the cemetery sexton for Springville.